sauve-j/soc-analyst-blog/content/posts/detection-rules-and-dashboard/index.md

 - Which hosts are generating alerts
 - Which MITRE ATT&CK tactics are being triggered

-All five panels pull from the security alerts index.
-Right now everything is coming from win-ep-01 since that's where most of the activity is (I did not touch the linux endpoint yet).
+Right now everything is coming from win-ep-01 since that's where most of the activity is (I did not touch much the linux endpoint yet).

 ![SOC Triage Dashboard](5Panels.png)

 ## First Alerts

-I didn't even need to run attack simulations.
-Within minutes of enabling everything, alerts started firing from the PowerShell commands I ran while setting things up via the Windows endpoint.
-The rules caught basic powershell command like "powershell -enc dwBoAG8AYQBtAGkA" a basic whoami command in base64 encode and suspicious PowerShell arguments triggered a medium severity alert.
-Also Invoke-AtomicRedTeam module files being created on disk triggered a high severity alert and flagged them as potential hack tools.
+Within a few minutes of enabling everything, alerts started firing from the PowerShell commands I ran while setting things up via the Windows endpoint.
+The rules caught basic powershell command like "powershell -enc dwBoAG8AYQBtAGkA" a basic whoami command in base64 encode.
+It did triggered a medium severity alert.
+Also Invoke-AtomicRedTeam module files being created triggered a high severity alert and flagged them as potential hack tools.
 Elastic Defend flagged a malware prevention alert from one of the processes.

 ![Alerts page showing 7 alerts](7Alerts.png)

-Seeing alerts show up in the dashboard I built myself is very satisfying.
+Everything seems to work well.
 Here's some further details of one the alert.

 ![Alert detail view](FirstAlert.png)